Workout

 Dips.

-2. Execution: Lift your body off the ground and lower yourself until your elbows are at a 90-degree angle.
+2. Then, you should try to rise off the ground and subsequently lower yourself until your elbows are bent at a 90-degree angle.

-Tip: Keep your elbows close to your body to target the triceps more effectively.
+Tip: An important thing to remember is to keep your elbows close to your body in order to target the triceps more effectively.

 Leg Raises.